jeffglover/slobbler/README.md

 - Choose emoji based upon player names
 - For fallback players, randomly chooses from a list
 - Only updates Slack status if no status or already playing is set.
 Won't override an existing status.
 Detection based upon the status emoji
-- Filters when track is missing artist info, likely a video on a webpage
+- Filters missing artist info, likely a video on a webpage

 ## Installation